Factorization at Subleading Power, Sudakov Resummation and Endpoint Divergences in Soft-Collinear Effective Theory

+where in the prefactor $m_b(\mu)$ is the running $b$-quark mass, while the two cases are differentiated by whether the variable $w$ is larger or smaller than the $b$-quark pole mass $m_b$.
+Specifically, one finds (for $\hat w\equiv w/m_b^2$) where $L_w=\ln(w/\mu^2)$, $L_m=\ln(m_b^2/\mu^2)$, and the function $g(\hat w)$ vanishes for $\hat w\to\infty$.
+The soft function vanishes linearly for $w\to 0$.
+It is evident from the above expression that there is no single choice of the factorizations scale $\mu$ for which all three functions are free of large logarithms.

-The contributions to the decay amplitude arising from the last term, $T_3$, in the factorization formula (\ref{factren}) are enhanced, because the integrals over $\ell_\pm$ produce two powers of large ``rapidity logarithms''.
-This is a consequence of the collinear anomaly, the fact that a classical symmetry of SCET under rescalings of the light-cone vectors $n$ and $\bar n$ is broken by quantum effects \cite{Becher:2010tm}.
-In previously studied examples where the collinear anomaly appears the rapidity logarithms take on a simpler form and (typically) exponentiate.
-In the present case their structure is more complicated, because they arise from a double integral over a rather complicated integrand.
-Previous authors have resummed the series of the leading double logarithms of order $\alpha\spac\alpha_s^n L^{2n+2}$ \cite{Kotsky:1997rq,Akhoury:2001mz,Liu:2017vkm,Liu:2018czl,Wang:2019mym}, which are contained in $T_3$.
-For practical applications, it is however important to go beyond the leading logarithmic order and perform the resummation in RG-improved perturbation theory.
-Here we illustrate this for the case of $T_3$.
-Choosing a high value $\mu=\mu_h\sim M_h$ for the factorization scale (see above) and using the explicit solutions of the RGEs for $J$ and $S$ derived in \cite{Liu:2020eqe,Bosch:2003fc,Liu:2020ydl}, we obtain at leading order (LO) in RG-improved perturbation theory (omitting for simplicity the $-i0$ prescription in the last three factors of the first line) \begin{widetext}
+The RGEs for the jet and soft functions have been derived up to two-loop order in \cite{Bosch:2003fc,Liu:2020ydl,Liu:2020eqe}.
+Choosing a high value $\mu=\mu_h\sim M_h$ for the factorization scale (see above), and using the explicit solutions of the RGEs for $J$ and $S$ derived in these works, we have obtained a closed analytic expression for $T_3$ at leading order (LO) in RG-improved perturbation theory.
+It reads (omitting for simplicity the $-i0$ prescription in the last three factors of the first line) \begin{widetext}